rix0rrr/gcl/MOTIVATION.md

 Not necessarily _great_ expressive power, but enough to get by.

 In this document, I'll hope to sell you on the fact that GCL is equally good, or better.
-Given that it's available in you environment, obviously, which right now means Python and some shell tools.
+(Supposing availability in your environment, obviously, which right now means Python and some shell tools)

 ## Readability/writability